janwilmake/simplerauth-provider/README.md

 - No client registration required - use any domain as client_id
 - [MCP compatible Authorization](https://modelcontextprotocol.io/specification/draft/basic/authorization) including dynamic client registraiton fully supported
 - Uses [DORM](https://github.com/janwilmake/dorm) to expose admin panel with all users in aggregate (readonly) without compromising on performance (each user gets their own DO as source of truth)
+- Users that are already logged in won't be redirected to X Again, even from other clients.

 **3 ways to use it**

 1. **Internal** - Use directly in your cloudflare worker
 2. **Central** - Host as a separate worker and use as a central "OAuth Hub" for all your x-oauthed apps
 3. **Hosted** - Use directly from https://login.wilmake.com

+## Setup: Hosted

+TODO:

+- Need `withSimplerAuth` implementation that uses arbitrary address for token exchange, not X.

 ## Setup: Internal and Central